-Real gross domestic product in the euro zone is expected to decline in 2023.
-Over the course of the second half of 2022, activities in services and manufacturing have already deteriorated.
-Soaring energy costs, subdued demand, supply disruptions, a restrictive monetary policy and distortions in financial markets are expected to continue to weigh on the economic outlook of the Eurozone.
-Due to the difference in the dynamics of the economic sectors, nations with a large industrial sector, such as Germany, are expected to achieve lower growth than the euro zone as a whole.
+Real gross domestic product in the Eurozone is expected to be only slighty positive in 2023.
+High energy costs, subdued demand, supply disruptions, and a restrictive monetary policy are expected to continue to weigh on the economic outlook of the Eurozone.
+Due to the difference in the dynamics of the economic sectors, nations with a large industrial sector such as Germany, are expected to achieve only weakly positive or even slightly negative growth and thus grow more weakly than the euro zone as a whole.

-For the UK as well, negative economic growth is expected for 2023.
-Growth prospects in the United Kingdom are expected to be negatively affected by elevated inflation, falling real incomes and a tightening of monetary policy.
+For the UK, economic stagnation is expected for 2023.
+Growth prospects in the United Kingdom are expected to be negatively affected by falling real incomes and a tightening of monetary policy.
 2022 saw a short-lived soaring of yields of UK government bonds after the government of then-prime minister Liz Truss presented tax plans, which financial markets considered to be fiscally unsustainable.
-While the situation seems to be resolved by now, renewed episodes of financial volatility due to lack of confidence in the fiscal sustainability of the UK government budget can not be fully excluded.
+While the situation seems to be resolved by now, renewed episodes of financial volatility due to lack of confidence in the fiscal sustainability of the UK government budget cannot be fully excluded.

-Aareal Bank also expects the US economy to stagnate in 2023 overall, with downside risks being skewed to a contraction.
-The Fed's resolute policy tightening will increasingly cause economic growth to further lose momentum.
+Aareal Bank also expects the US economy to also only expand slightly in 2023 with a mild recession in the second half of the year.
+The combination of the Fed's resolute policy tightening, the cooling of the global economy and falling corporate profits will increasingly cause economic growth to further lose momentum.